 Norman Anderson, MPH – Environmental Health Consultant

 Norm Anderson has over 30 years of experience in the field of environmental health, mainly with governmental and non-governmental public health organizations, and has served on various state and federal advisory committees.
 He received a BS in biology from Brown University and an MPH from the University of North Carolina.
 He has been a toxicologist with the U.S. Environmental Protection Agency as well as with the health and environmental agencies in Maine.
 For nearly two decades, he was the data and research coordinator for the American Lung Association of New England.
 He is currently the program manager for the State of Maine’s Climate Adaptation and Environmental Public Health Tracking programs.

-Heather Bonaparte, MPH – Public Health Educator
+Heather Bonaparte, MPH – Take Steps to Health Facilitator

 Heather Bonaparte is a native of southwestern Pennsylvania.
 She obtained a BA in Community Health from Slippery Rock University and an MA in Public Health from West Virginia University with a concentration in policy and healthcare management.
 Heather’s studies focused on healthcare management, healthcare systems within the United States and other countries, and health disparities that affect southwestern Pennsylvania and surrounding regions, especially those in Appalachia.
 Heather also worked as a Wellness Program graduate assistant for WVU Healthcare while at West Virginia University.
 She worked on a team providing health education and promotion programs to encourage WVU Healthcare employees and their families to live healthier lifestyles.